chzbrgr71/container-hackfest/challenges/challenge01-aksintro.md

 ## Advanced areas to explore

 1. If you have time, explore deploying a Kubernetes Cluster using the [ACS-Engine Open Source](https://github.com/Azure/acs-engine) project.
-2. Deploy a cluster with advanced options such as custom Network Range, Azure CNI or Calico Network Policy.